Boot-Error/Sentience/content/technicalevents/robosoccer+robosuperover+robobowling.md

 9. The penalty shoot out must be taken from the position marked on arena.
 Only 10 seconds will be given to take shoot.

 ### CONSTRAINTS ON ROBOT
-- Robot Dimensions: 30cms * 30cms * 25cms
+- Robot Dimensions: 30cms * 20cms * 150cms
-- Robot Weight: 1.5kg
+- Robot Weight: 2kg
+- Power Supply: AC power source

 ### CONSTRAINTS ON TEAM
 1. Team size: 2-3
-2. Participation fee:

 ## Chamber of Secrets: